 This is great for getting alerted if your child is leaving the school premises at an unexpected time and even recording the exact time your child reaches home every day.

-The last feature is the SOS function.
+The last feature of this watchphone is the SOS function.
 If the child is in trouble, he simply has to press and hold the "home" button at the side of the phone to record a 30-second voice message.
 The voice message and location of the watch will immediately be sent to the family members who are monitoring the child.
 In addition, an SMS will be sent to the phone number that has been preset as the Emergency contact in the Singtel Connected Things app.